Total Health Systems

 Frequently Asked Questions About Lower back pain

 Acute lower back pain often improves within 2-4 weeks with proper treatment.
-Chronic conditions may take longer but typically show significant improvement within 6-12 weeks.

 While brief rest may help acute pain, prolonged bed rest can actually worsen lower back pain.
-We recommend gentle movement and specific exercises to promote healing.

 Related Article